out-of-mana8/esp32-talking-agent/README.md

 `mic_task` (core 1) reads 512-sample frames from the ICS-43434 via I²S (32-bit stereo, left channel only), applies 30 dB digital gain, computes normalised RMS, and enqueues frames above `MIC_THRESHOLD` into a FreeRTOS queue.

 The Arduino `loop()` drives the WebSocket state machine and drains the mic queue, forwarding each frame as a binary WebSocket message to `/device` on the server.

+Three status LEDs give a hardware view of pipeline state: LED1 (GPIO 1) is on while I²S is returning mic data; LED2 (GPIO 2) blinks on each frame that clears the VAD gate; LED3 (GPIO 42) is on while the WebSocket connection to the server is active.

 When TTS audio arrives as a binary WebSocket message, the `onWsEvent` handler pushes it into a FreeRTOS ring buffer (2 seconds capacity at 24 kHz). `speaker_task` (core 0) drains this buffer and writes PCM to the MAX98357A amplifier via I²S.